Traditional Arts Apprenticeships

 No. Both must be Massachusetts residents for the full duration of the apprenticeship.
 If one wishes to work with someone from Connecticut or Rhode Island, consider applying to the Southern New England Apprenticeship Program.

 One goal of the Apprenticeship Program is to help communities preserve their own cultural heritage.
-The strongest applications tend to be those that include the pairing of masters and apprentices who are members of the same ethnic, religious, or occupational group.
+The strongest applications tend to be those that include the pairing of mentors and apprentices who are members of the same ethnic, religious, or occupational group.

 I received funding for the Traditional Arts Apprenticeship two years ago.
 May I apply again?